7 Places to visit in Maharashtra in Monsoon for a Mumbaikar

 Located in the village of Bhavagiri 50 km North West of Khed near Pune, it is home to one of the 12 Jyotirlingas in Bhimashankar Temple.
 Placed on the banks of river Bhima, it’s located in the Ghat region of Sahyadri hills.
 During Monsoon, the whole region is covered in the shade of green.
 The greenery of Bhimashankar is certainly a sight to behold.

 Sahyadri Wildlife Sanctuary and Jyotirlinga Temple are the top places to visit during Monsoon as rare animal’s sightings can be spotted.
 In this time, the air becomes more soothing in the region as it gets greener due to the rains.

 Mumbai to Bhandardara

-One of the top places to visit in Maharashtra during Monsoon, Malshej is known for beautiful trails and orchards of mulberries which covers the mountains during Monsoon.
+One of the top places to visit in Maharashtra during Monsoon, Malshej is known for its beautiful trails and orchards of mulberries which cover the mountains during Monsoon.
 Malshej Ghat is a must-visit destination for history buffs and travel enthusiasts as this is also the birthplace of Chhatrapati Shivaji.

 Distance: 127 km

 Time: 3 hr 10 m

 Known for its mild climate and well-preserved colonial architecture, Matheran is a hill station near Mumbai, in the West Indian state of Maharashtra.
 The hills here offer surreal panoramic viewpoints of the surrounding regions.
 Acclaimed as the smallest hill station, Rains only add to the beauty of Raigad which makes it the prime location to visit in Monsoon season.